 New guidelines call for schools and child-care centers to have staff training on anaphylaxis, allergy action plans, and epinephrine available… Read more »

-School outings are rewarding, but allergy hazards can lurk in unfamiliar terrain.
-Allergic Living explores the right way to sidestep… Read more »
+School field trips are rewarding, but allergy hazards can lurk in unfamiliar terrain.
+Allergic Living explores the right way to… Read more »

 For too long, students with asthma and allergies have suffered with